Williamson County Illinois assistance programs.

 Free or low cost medical care and assistance with bills is offered by various clinics.
 The Bridge Medical Center (phone 618.294.8330) runs a free medical clinic.
 Health care services are offered for the working poor who lack insurance as their employer doesn’t offer it.

 Abundant Health Resource Clinic provides free case management services and medical care to low income residents that do not have health or dental insurance, Medicare, Medicaid, or any other access to healthcare.
+Doctors and nurses help the less fortunate.
 Dial 618.
 529.9459 for intake.

 Salvation Army has a few social service centers, thrift stores, and food pantries in the Marion Illinois region.
 Case management and limited amounts of financial aid are available across the county.
 Most of the resources are administered by their Family Services department, and this can include free food, rent assistance/homeless prevention, and free Christmas meals and gifts.
+Back to school uniforms and supplies may be passed out too.
 They are a leading non-profit organization for the low income and seniors to contact for help.
 Read Williamson County Salvation Army assistance.

 Another local non-profit is Hands of Hope Family Clinic.
 Call 618.998.8282.
 The center provides free medical care to low income working families who are under or uninsured.
+They also offer referrals to clinics.
 Or find more free health care in Illinois.

 Marion Ministerial Alliance offers emergency financial assistance for rent, heating bills and utilities.
 Also provides monthly food boxes and lunches to children, seniors, and local families.
-618.993.8419
+There may also be loans or security or utility deposit help too.
+Call 618.993.8419

 Williamson County Family Crisis Center (phone 618.988.8020) offers eviction prevention, safe temporary shelter to the homeless, and case management.
 Get help in finding a new home, as well as support for those getting back on your feet.